randomcmd/ResumeTigerbeetle/Zig Embedded 3D Renderer/readme.md

 # 3D Game on Playdate?
 This is a cleaned up version for my application for TigerBeetle.
+If you want to try it out you have to install the PlaydateSDK and then just run zig build run on Zig master (0.14.0 latest).